Storm Water Management

 Illicit Discharge

 An illicit discharge is the result of an illegal and/or improper waste discharge into storm drainage systems and receiving waters.
-Illicit discharges may result from the connections of non-storm water sources (such as sanitary sewers) to the storm water system or may be the result of a waste discharge spill flowing overland and into a storm sewer.
+Illicit discharges may result from the connections of non-stormwater sources (such as sanitary sewers) to the stormwater system or may result from a waste discharge spill flowing overland and into a storm sewer.
 An example of an illicit connection is the connection of a restaurant or automotive repair garage floor drain into a storm sewer.
-This connection results in non-storm water wastes being flushed into the storm sewer system anytime the floors are washed and water flows into the drain.
+This connection results in non-stormwater wastes being flushed into the storm sewer system anytime the floors are washed, and water flows into the drain.
 An example of an illicit discharge without an illicit connection is the flushing of used motor oil down a storm sewer catch basin rather than properly recycling the waste oil.

 How Does the City Prevent Illicit Discharges?